 Your touring coach is equipped with a permanently-mounted tank for LPG with a remote fill and remote gas supply shut off switch.
 LPG burns with a clean blue flame.
 LPG is used where subfreezing temperatures are common, since it boils at -44°F. Keep in mind at these temperatures the BTU is lower than at 30°F. How long a full tank of gas will last is dependent on usage.
-In cold weather, when you are using the furnace, using large amounts of hot water, or cooking extensively, you will naturally use more LPG than you will in warm weather, or when doing limited cooking.
-On the average, with normal cooking and other appliance use, you can probably count a few weeks of usage from the tank, if you are not running your generator.
+In cold weather, when you are using the furnace or using large amounts of hot water, you will naturally use more LPG than you will in warm weather.
+On the average, with normal appliance use, you can probably count on a few weeks of usage from the tank.